 - Duty to the Profession and to InterNACHI®

-- The InterNACHI® member shall strive to improve the home inspection industry by sharing his/her lessons and/or experiences for the benefit of all.
-This does not preclude the member from copyrighting or marketing his/her expertise to other Inspectors or the public in any manner permitted by law.
+- The InterNACHI® member shall strive to improve the home inspection industry by sharing the member's lessons and/or experiences for the benefit of all.
+This does not preclude the member from copyrighting or marketing the member's expertise to other Inspectors or the public in any manner permitted by law.

 - The InterNACHI® member shall assist the InterNACHI leadership in disseminating and publicizing the benefits of InterNACHI membership.

 - The InterNACHI® member shall not engage in any act or practice that could be deemed damaging, seditious or destructive to InterNACHI®, fellow InterNACHI® members, InterNACHI® employees, leadership or directors.
 Accusations of a member acting or deemed in violation of such rules shall trigger a review by the Ethics Committee for possible sanctions and/or expulsion from InterNACHI®.

 - The InterNACHI® member shall abide by InterNACHI's current membership requirements.